tmickel/enron-search/README.md

 ![index](./index.png)

 This makes for a very fast search and very little memory usage (almost negligible).
+The search function (search.go) just traverses the directory structure and can output emails immediately.

+Note: I added a few restrictions on what is generated in the index (lowercase a-z, all special chars stripped out, numbers stripped out, and only 50 symlinks per search term).
+The index could be far less restricted, I bet (maybe all of these could be removed), but I didn't have enough time to make sure nothing breaks.